NielsdeLaat/project-emily-prototypes/globe-react/README.md

 # 🌍 Interactive Globe - Human Rights Stories

 I have created an immersive web application that tells the stories of people around the world who have faced human rights challenges.
-Users can explore an interactive 3D globe, discover personal narratives, and track their progress through different categories of human rights issues and regions.
+Users can explore an interactive 3D globe, discover personal narratives, track their progress through different categories of human rights issues and regions, and engage with a dynamic social feed that simulates real-time community interaction.

 For this project I worked with cursor AI and GPT to create this prototype that you can visit on https://hover-cards-emily.vercel.app